LG’s OLED65C8PUA 120Hz Smart TV

 The extreme contrast range of the C8 made for the deepest black levels which were completely black when the on-screen images required it to be, and without a hint of any grayish overtones.
 Shadow detail was also very good on this TV revealing plenty of detail on objects that were cast in dark environments with minimal lighting.

-Color reproduction on the C8 was simply mesmerizing – I couldn’t have asked for bolder or richer color palette.
+Color reproduction on the C8 was simply mesmerizing – I couldn’t have asked for a bolder or richer color palette.
 Colors were accurate and very natural looking with proper tonal balance, which gave on-screen images a very real and life-like appearance.

 The results I experienced above held true with all the HD images I viewed on the C8.
-But I have to point out that HDR images appeared the best to my eyes on this display, which certainly came as no surprise being that HDR images provide so much more contrast range and allows for a greater range of peak brightness (highlights) and black levels, in addition to better picture detail and more vibrant colors.
+But I have to point out that HDR images appeared the best to my eyes on this display, which certainly came as no surprise being that HDR images provide so much more contrast range and allow for a greater range of peak brightness (highlights) and black levels, in addition to better picture detail and more vibrant colors.

 Screen uniformity – black screen uniformity was perfect on this display thanks to the OLED’s (Organic Light Emitting Diodes) used to create the picture image on the C8.
 These self-illuminating diodes can be shut off completely depending on the picture content for an absolute black display screen.

 Viewing angle– side angle viewing on this TV was excellent with no contrast or black level loss.
 Color saturation also stayed neutral when viewing this TV at wide angles.

 Motion blur control was very good on this TV.
 I detected no motion blur on the fast action content I viewed.
 These results were thanks in part to LG’s TruMotion technology.